 This holistic practice focuses on the stimulation of a specific point on the body.
 Some patients have seen significant effects in seizure reduction.

 In some cases, a change in diet alone is enough to decrease or eliminate seizures in dogs.
 A special diet based on medium-chain fatty acids was found to have a direct anti-seizure effect.

 Essential Fatty Acids (Omega-3 And Omega-6 Oils).

 These support neural development, immune systems, and slow tumor development in dogs.

-Patients of both the human and dog variety have taken full-spectrum CBD oil to control seizures.
-It's easy to supplement with a simple dropper in the dog's mouth or on a treat.
+Both humans and dogs who experience seizures have taken full-spectrum CBD oil to control them.
+It’s easy to supplement with a simple dropper in the dog's mouth or on a treat.

 Like most things, especially those related to health, knowing what we're dealing with is half the battle.
 If your dog is experiencing epileptic seizures, you should contact your vet to get a diagnostic evaluation as soon as possible.
 Early diagnosis and treatment with anti-seizure medications or natural remedies is important to stopping and preventing future seizures.